christianloth/cs-6375-assignment-2/README.md

 - We are using an 80/20 split for training and testing data.

 ## Results

-The results are presented as a loss function graph for each of the activation functions on the test data.
-I have also printed out the first 10 rows for predicted values vs. actual values to stdout.
+The results are printed out in a tabular format.
+Plots are also displayed.